Do Robins Migrate and Fly South in Winter?

 I’ve been having a lot of conversations about spring, most of them along the line of will it ever get here?
 Many people have noted that one of their biggest signs that spring really is coming is that the robins have returned.
-Do robins migrate?
-The short answer is no. Actually, the robins never really left.
-They just change their behavior in the winter so we don’t notice them as much.
+Do American robins migrate?
+The short answer is no. They just change their behavior in the winter so we don’t notice them as much.

+You may not be seeing robins on your lawn in winter, so you think they’ve gone away.
+During the winter months robins gather together into huge flocks, sometimes numbering hundreds or even thousands of birds.
 And they fly around in these flocks in search of fruit.
 When they find it, the whole flock will descend and strip every berry from the trees and shrubs that they find, often in a single afternoon.

-Good choices include: American Holly (Ilex opaca), Eastern red cedar (Juniperus virginiana), cranberry viburnum (Viburnum trilobum), and winterberry (Ilex verticillata).
+Good choices include: American holly (Ilex opaca), Eastern red cedar (Juniperus virginiana), cranberry viburnum (Viburnum trilobum), and winterberry (Ilex verticillata).
 Ask at your local native plant nursery which berry shrubs will work best for the conditions in your garden.